defold/doc/docs/en/manuals/application-lifecycle.md

 ### Post Update in Initialization

 The engine then performs a full `Post Update` pass - the same pass that is performed after each `Update Loop` step later on.
-It is performed at the end of intialization, because your `init()` code can post new messages, instruct factories to spawn new objects, mark objects for deletion, and perform other actions.
+It is performed at the end of initialization, because your `init()` code can post new messages, instruct factories to spawn new objects, mark objects for deletion, and perform other actions.

 ![Post Update](images/application_lifecycle/post_init.png)